dentarg/auth0-blog/_posts/2017-11-16-webpack-a-gentle-introduction.markdown

 ## Setting Up Webpack in an Application

 Create a new project directory.
-Head over to the terminal and run `npm init` to create a `package.json` file inside the directory.
+Head over to the terminal and run `npm init` to create a `package.json` inside the directory.

-Next, go ahead and add `webpack` as a dependency to the project.
+Next, go ahead and add `webpack` to the project.

 ```bash
 npm install webpack -D